BAGM

 (Add image examples of full-height backsplash layouts and clearance recommendations.)

-For complex or non-standard designs, a site visit and coordination meeting with other trades may be required to confirm measurements, material handling logistics, and installation sequencing.
+For complex or custom designs, a site visit and coordination with other trades may be necessary.
+Please confirm material selections with BAGM, as some products may not be suitable or warrantied for fireplace applications due to heat exposure.

 Full-slab showers have become increasingly popular due to their seamless appearance and minimal grout joints, which make cleaning and maintenance much easier compared to traditional tile showers.